 No final decisions have been made regarding the scope of the new outdoor campus, though some sports venues are expected to be moved to the new site.

-No. It has already been decided that the athletic stadium will remain at its current Cassingham location.
-Varsity sports contests for football, soccer, field hockey, and lacrosse, will likely remain at the athletic stadium; practices for these sports could take place at the new complex.
+No. It has already been decided that the athletic stadium will remain at the Cassingham Complex and we will continue to play many athletic contests at Carlton Smith Field.
+Specifically, varsity sports contests for football, soccer, field hockey, and lacrosse will likely remain at the stadium practices for these sports could take place at the new complex.

 How will students get to the new complex?
 Will transportation be provided?